canada-ca/cloud-guardrails-aws/README.md

 # GC Cloud Guardrails Checks for AWS

-This project will host the minimum guardrails as part of the GC Cloud Operationalization Framework for AWS.
+This project will provide tools to validate the implementation of the minimum guardrails as part of the GC Cloud Operationalization Framework.

-These guardrails enable the GC's Cloud First direction and support for the GC Digital Standards.

 The users of this project will be Government of Canada employees deploying cloud-based workloads.

+## Purpose

+The purpose of the guardrails is to ensure that departments and agencies are implementing a preliminary baseline set of controls within their cloud-based environments.
+These minimum guardrails are to be implemented within the GC-specified initial period (e.g. 30 days) upon receipt of an enrollment under the GC Cloud Services Framework Agreement.

 ## How to Contribute